Copubah/100-days-of-cloud/Day_one.md

 - Resilience and Redundancy;multiple AZs allows users to design and deploy applications that are resilient to failures.
 By distributing application components across different Availability Zones, organizations can achieve redundancy and ensure continuous availability even if one zone experiences issues.

 - Data Replication;customers can use AZs to implement data replication strategies.
 For example, they can use AWS services like Amazon RDS (Relational Database Service) with multi-AZ deployment for automatic failover and improved database availability.

+## AWS tools
+AWS provides a variety of tools and services to help users manage and optimize their cloud resources

+-   AWS Management Console:
+        The AWS Management Console is a web-based user interface that allows users to access and manage their AWS resources.

+-   AWS Command Line Interface (AWS CLI):
+        AWS CLI is a command-line tool that enables users to interact with AWS services using text commands.

+-   AWS Software Development Kits (SDKs):
+        AWS offers SDKs for various programming languages, including Python, Java, JavaScript, .NET, and more.
+These SDKs help developers integrate AWS services into their applications.

+-   AWS CloudFormation:
+        CloudFormation allows users to define and provision AWS infrastructure as code.
+It uses templates to describe the resources and their configurations, enabling automated and repeatable deployments.

+-   AWS Elastic Beanstalk:
+        Elastic Beanstalk is a fully managed service that makes it easy to deploy and run applications in multiple languages.
+It handles capacity provisioning, load balancing, auto-scaling, and application health monitoring.

+-    AWS Lambda:
+        Lambda is a serverless computing service that allows users to run code without provisioning or managing servers.
+It automatically scales based on the incoming traffic.

+-    AWS Identity and Access Management (IAM):
+        IAM is used for managing access to AWS services and resources securely.
+It allows users to create and manage AWS users and groups, assign permissions, and set up roles.

+-    Amazon S3 (Simple Storage Service):
+        S3 is a scalable object storage service that allows users to store and retrieve any amount of data.
+It is commonly used for backup, archiving, and serving static web content.

+-   Amazon RDS (Relational Database Service):
+        RDS is a managed database service that supports various database engines, including MySQL, PostgreSQL, Oracle, and SQL Server.
+It simplifies database administration tasks.

+-   Amazon EC2 (Elastic Compute Cloud):
+        EC2 provides resizable compute capacity in the cloud.
+Users can launch virtual servers (instances) based on their specific needs.

+-   Amazon VPC (Virtual Private Cloud):
+        VPC enables users to create isolated networks within the AWS cloud.
+It provides control over the virtual networking environment, including IP address ranges, subnets, and route tables.

+-   Amazon CloudFront:
+        CloudFront is a content delivery network (CDN) service that accelerates the delivery of content to users worldwide.
+It distributes content from edge locations for low-latency access.

+-   AWS CloudWatch:
+        CloudWatch provides monitoring and observability for AWS resources.
+It collects and tracks metrics, monitors log files, and sets alarms.

+-   AWS Trusted Advisor:
+        Trusted Advisor provides best practices and recommendations for optimizing AWS resources in areas such as cost, performance, security, and fault tolerance.